pdtrang/Summer-Chem/README.md

 sif_file: list of all possible interactions

-list_of_aa_residues: the formati-specific list of aa residues that is used as the basis for the interactions and filtered list of interactions.
+list_of_aa_residues: the format-specific list of aa residues that is used as the basis for the interactions and filtered list of interactions.
 Comma separated.

 Example:
 ```